-- the older age profile within the sector resulting in a reluctance to invest in and expand the business. - uncertainty in succession and continuity with a consequential inhibitory effect on planning and development. - the erratic nature of SHG policies and interventions with a consequent dampening effect on confidence and morale. - poor terms of trade at the retail level. - a history of unsustainable agricultural programmes, and - insufficient risk insurance products to instil investor confidence in the sector.
+- the older age profile within the sector resulting in a reluctance to invest in and expand the business. - uncertainty in succession and continuity with a consequential inhibitory effect on planning and development. - the erratic nature of SHG policies and interventions with a consequent dampening effect on confidence and morale. - poor terms of trade at the retail level. - a history of unsustainable agricultural programmes, and - insufficient risk insurance products to instil investor confidence in the sector due to the environment that the Insurer (Solomon's) is working in largely due to a low customer base.